Skip to main content

 <p>{summary}</p>

-$derived re-evaluates automatically when its dependencies change — equivalent to Vue’s computed or React’s useMemo.
+$derived automatically recomputes when its dependencies change.
+Corresponds to Vue’s computed or React’s useMemo.

 <script lang="ts">